berkingurcan/ns-community/DATABASE.md

-# Database Documentation: Project Hub
+# Database Documentation: NSphere

 ## Overview

-Project Hub uses Supabase as its backend service, providing database, authentication, and storage capabilities.
+NSphere uses Supabase as its backend service, providing database, authentication, and storage capabilities.
 The database schema is designed to support NFT-gated community features with user profiles and project management.

 ## Database Schema